-Having won it’s second award and been featured twice on the international design platform Behance for the rebranding of Xspray Pharma (http://xspraypharma.com) it was time for me to sit down with the art director and designer Yorgos Kritikos to understand what made the project such a success.
+Having won it’s second award and been featured twice on the international design platform Behance for the rebranding of Xspray Pharma (https://xspraypharma.com) it was time for me to sit down with Georgios Kritikos, the art director and designer to understand what made the project such a success.

 Georgios, can you take me through the different stages of the project?
 How did it all start?